zczcwh/DL-HPE/README.md

      @misc{zheng2020deep,
-      title={Deep Learning-Based Human Pose Estimation: A Survey}, author={Ce Zheng and Wenhan Wu and Taojiannan Yang and Sijie Zhu and Chen Chen and Ruixu Liu and Ju Shen and Nasser Kehtarnavaz and Mubarak Shah}, year={2020},
+      title={Deep Learning-Based Human Pose Estimation: A Survey}, author={Ce Zheng and Wenhan Wu and Taojiannan Yang and Sijie Zhu and Chen Chen and Ju Shen and Nasser Kehtarnavaz and Mubarak Shah}, year={2020},
       eprint={2012.13392},
       archivePrefix={arXiv},